The Softer Side of Child Training by Marc

 and adopt them as his own during the more formal, instructional phase of training.

-Copyright © 2007-2009,
+Copyright © 2007-2011,

 Marc and Cynthia Carrier

-focus of Marc and Cindy's "Values-Driven" ministry is to encourage and equip Christian families to make the
+The focus of Marc and Cindy's "Values-Driven" ministry is to encourage and equip Christian families to make the

-most of every opportunity; that is, to serve God, participate in fulfilling the Great Commission, and raise
+most of every opportunity: that is, to serve God, participate in fulfilling the Great Commission, and raise

 children who love and serve the Lord.
 For more information about their resources, for fresh inspiration on your